-When William Becknell and his companions first blazed the Santa Fe Trail in 1921, they followed the north side of the Arkansas River, which was the international boundary between the United States and Mexico.
-After passing through Kansas and into eastern Colorado, they crossed the Arkansas River near its confluence of the Purgatory River into Mexico.
-History has written that they then traveled over Raton Pass, before making their way to Santa Fe, New Mexico.
+When William Becknell and his companions first blazed the Santa Fe Trail in 1821, they followed the north side of the Arkansas River, the international boundary between the United States and Mexico.
+After passing through Kansas and into eastern Colorado, they crossed the Arkansas River near its confluence to New Mexico.
+History has written that they then traveled over Raton Pass before making their way to Santa Fe, New Mexico.
 This route would become known as the Mountain Route of the Santa Fe Trail.
-That portion of the journey has been called into question after the discovery of the diary of Pedro Ignacio Gallego in 1993.
-Mexican Captain Gallego and his 400 men met Becknell on his first journey to Santa Fe, and his writings, along with Becknell’s own journal describing the landscape, show more evidence that he and his men probably misidentified the Canadian River, and instead crossed another river or stream.
+That portion of the journey has been called into question after discovering the diary of Pedro Ignacio Gallego in 1993.
+Mexican Captain Gallego and his 400 men met Becknell on his first journey to Santa Fe.
+His writings, along with Becknell’s own journal describing the landscape, show more evidence that he and his men probably misidentified the Canadian River and instead crossed another river or stream.
 Researchers now say evidence points to a location between the Arkansas River and Puertocito Piedra Lumbre in Kearny Gap, south of present-day Las Vegas, New Mexico.
-Later wagon trains would take the known Mountain Route.
+Later, wagon trains would take the known Mountain Route.

 However, on their return, the Becknell party took another route home to Missouri.
-This path went across eastern New Mexico into what would become Oklahoma, then on into Kansas where they crossed the Arkansas River back into the United States.
+This path went across eastern New Mexico into Oklahoma, then on into Kansas, where they crossed the Arkansas River back into the United States.
 This route would become known as the Cimarron Route or Cimarron Cutoff.

 Becknell’s first trip was such a success that he, along with 22 men, made a second trip in 1822.
-Loading three prairie schooners with goods, they chose to once again travel the Cimarron Route, knowing that their wagons couldn’t cross the mountains.
+Loading three prairie schooners with goods, they decided to travel the Cimarron Route once again, knowing that their wagons couldn’t cross the mountains.

 Though there were various paths and trails at different times throughout the history of the Santa Fe Trail, the journey was essentially the same until travelers reached western Kansas, in the area of present-day Cimarron, where the trail divided into two alternative routes — the Mountain Branch, following the Arkansas River further west to the site of Bent’s Fort, Colorado, south through Raton Pass into New Mexico; and the Cimarron Cut-off which, made a more direct diagonal route southwest through Oklahoma.
 The two paths rejoined in present-day Watrous, New Mexico, continuing southward to Santa Fe.